 But the mummy hand does something eventually – the mummies come to life and chase Ahmed out of the pyramid, allowing Uncle Ben, Sari, and Gabe to escape.
 Ahmed should have been run into the tar pit, but that might be too gruesome for a kid’s book, even if the book is a horror book.

-It ends with the three of them sharing a moment, including a silly pun that will probably be an inside joke between them.
+It ends with the three of them sharing a moment, including a silly pun that will probably be an inside joke among them.

 “We’re okay,” Uncle Ben said gratefully, throwing his arms around Sari and me.
 “We’re okay.
 We’re okay.”